 Support for NIST "Curve P-384" [24]

+Support for Cryptoki v 3.0

 Cryptographic Tokens found in the marketplace as of the date of this standard do not directly support GCM/GMAC data processing.
 Consequently, for the GMAC Authentication Function described herein, the data processing shall be divided between the Token and the host system.
 Since GCM/GMAC is a mode of operation of the Advanced Encryption Standard (AES) and since data processing for AES is included in available Cryptographic Tokens meeting the specifications above, application of the underlying AES block cipher process shall take place in a Token, while the remaining processes involved in forming and applying GMAC shall take place in the host.
 Easing the processing burden and speed requirement on the Token is the factor that only one application of the AES-256 cipher process is required for each invocation of GHASH and GCTR, which comprise GMAC Authentication and are applied once per authenticated packet.
 Additional processing is required of the host, however, as it performs the remainder of the GHASH and GCTR function processing.

 Data stored within a Cryptographic Token can take one of two forms: Secrets and related data generated within the Token (i.e., the Public and Private Keys and any Authentication Keys generated by the Token), and secrets and related data generated by other Tokens in the network and delivered to the Token as part of one of the security or Authentication processes (i.e., Public Keys and Authentication Keys generated by other Tokens).
 All such Keys and related data shall be stored in the Cryptographic Token installed on each host and shall not be stored on the host itself.
 Rather, when a host has need of any data stored on a Token or a processed version of such data, the host shall withdraw a copy of the data or processed data from the Token for one use only, and the host shall withdraw another copy of the data or processed data when it is needed again.
 One use shall constitute the processing of one Tunneled Packet of a CTP Inner Stream at both Signing Entities and Authenticating Entities; the data withdrawn shall be a Hash subkey for use in the Authentication processing of one Tunneled Packet of a CTP Inner Stream.
 All other Tunneled Packet Security System processing shall take place within the Tokens.